 Backpacking in Utah

-There is no more varied place on earth to backpack.
-To begin such an adventure in Utah, to step into its thousands of miles of wilderness, can be an extremely cathartic experience.
-The season can determine whether you choose to head for the mountains, make a pilgrimage to the desert, or both.
+There is no more varied place in the world than Utah to backpack.
+To begin such a travel adventure in Utah, to step into its thousands of miles of wilderness, can be an extremely cathartic experience.
+The season can determine the destination – whether you choose to head for the mountains, make a pilgrimage to the desert, or both.
 More than 70 percent of Utah is public land: five National Parks, nine million acres of National Forest, millions of acres belong to the National Monuments and National Recreation Areas, and 42 percent of Utah is managed by the Bureau of Land Management.
-That adds up to unbelievable choices for backpacking that would take more than a lifetime to complete.
+That adds up to unbelievable hiking choices for backpacking that would take more than a lifetime to complete.
 Whether you’re a beginner or expert-level hiker, there’s a trail here for you.

-Many professional guides offer hiking treks throughout Utah, including National Parks and Wilderness Areas.
+Many professional guides offer hiking treks throughout Utah, including our fantastic National Parks and Wilderness Areas.
 Choose one of these backpacking destinations below and find your next extended outdoor adventure: